1. Pain and Shock

 we join the living in a dance

-muddy feet soon
+muddy feet soon find the beat

 beneath these now more-spacious skies